sourcegraph/handbook/content/departments/people-talent/people-ops/tools/people-ops-faqs.md

 - Not applicable.

-### Q. What fo I do if my medication or procedure is not covered by our insurance plan?
+### Q. What do I do if my medication or procedure is not covered by our insurance plan?

 - Our insurance plan cannot be augmented to cover specific medications.
 Please work with your healthcare provider and contact Lumity to verify.